comp500/CCSnippets/README.md

 The files are stored on the repository as .lua files.
 This is not the case for computercraft programs, so you will either have to remove the extension or download the release, which includes the programs without the extensions.
 Some of my other snippets can easily be downloaded (through a release or through Packman) and added to your programs using `require()`.

 ### *new!* Packman Installation
-You can now use Packman, a package manager included in LyqydOS, to install my programs.
+You can now use Packman, [a package manager](http://www.computercraft.info/forums2/index.php?/topic/22268-packman-a-package-management-tool/page__view__findpost__p__208342) that is included in LyqydOS, to install my programs.
 Simply update your version of packman: `packman fetch` (If it gives an error, [run it again](https://github.com/lyqyd/cc-packman/issues/11).
 If that doesn't work, check your 'net connection and http api settings.) and install a program using `packman install <program>`.
 To update your packman programs, run `packman fetch update`.
 To add require to your programs, see below.